bZxNetwork/bzx.network_website/collections/_posts/2020-07-16-iETH-buyback.markdown

 The Buy Back program is updated to offer a price of 0.00023 iETH per vBZRX to whitelisted people and 0.0003 iETH per vBZRX to non-whitelisted people.

 This means people can mint iETH with ETH on [Fulcrum](https://app.fulcrum.trade/#/lend), and then use the iETH to swap for vBZRX.
+Please use up any whitelisted balance first before attempting to swap more at the non-whitelisted rate.

 ## Warning ⚠️